CHE-11/uri-quick-linker/README.md

 - Format Commented URI's
   - Sometimes the extension glitches and doesn't turn the URI into a link.
 This option will format the URI into a link.

 ## Config
 There are three settings that can be changed:
 - uriQuickLinker.useVSCodeInsiders : boolean - Set to true if you use a vscode insider build
+- uriQuickLinker.includeColumn : boolean - Set to true if you want to include the column number in the URI
 - uriQuickLinker.fileTypes : object - Set different prefix and suffixs for different file types

 ## Development
 To work on the extension, simple clone the repo, and run ```yarn install``` to install the dependencies.
 Then run the VS Code command ```Start Debugging``` to start the extension in a new window.

 ## Packaging
 If you don't have vsce install already, run ```npm install -g vsce``` to install it.